 What if there had been an Apollo 18 moon mission in 1973?

-Other Covenants: Alternate Histories of the Jewish People edited by Andrea D. Lobel and Mark Shainblum (listed for 2020, but apparently still forthcoming)
+Other Covenants: Alternate Histories of the Jewish People edited by Andrea D. Lobel and Mark Shainblum (2022)

 The first-ever anthology of Jewish alternate history fiction.